Build a HIPAA Compliant App for Healthcare

 HIPAA has two main purposes.
 The first purpose is to ensure American workers are able to retain health insurance coverage when changing or losing their job (portability) and the second purpose is to ensure the protection and confidentiality of health information (accountability).
 The accountability part is what you should be most concerned with when building a healthcare application.
 Unfortunately, outdated and unclear guidelines make for a frequently frustrating path forward for developers and there is a lot to navigate to ensure compliance.

-When Do I Need to be HIPAA Compliant?
+When Do I Need to Build a HIPAA Compliant App?

 Imagine that you’re at work and you start to run a fever.
 You have meetings all afternoon and a big client is coming in tomorrow morning.
 You don’t feel like it’s worth your time to take off work, miss all of your important meetings, drive across town in traffic, and wait for an hour in the lobby, all just for a ten-minute visit with your doctor.
 However, if you went you could ask questions and get the help you need.